danylaksono/gridmapper/example/README.md

 ### Data

 The demo uses `london.geojson`, which contains GeoJSON data for London boroughs.
-The demo automatically extracts centroids from each borough polygon and allocates them to a grid.
+The demo automatically extracts interior centroids (pole-of-inaccessibility) from each borough polygon using `polylabel` (fallback to a simple mean) and allocates them to a grid.

 ### How It Works